-Image display size can be adjusted to full screen.
-Alternatively, right click on the Live Video Pane and select Fullscreen to go full screen.
+Use this button to switch the image display to full screen.
+Alternatively, right click on the Live Video pane and select Fullscreen.

-To exit full screen mode, users can (1) tap Esc on the keyboard; (2) double-click on the Live Video Pane; (3) right click on the Live Video Pane and select Normal view.
+To exit full screen mode:

+- Tap Esc on the keyboard.

+- Double-click on the Live Video pane.

+- Right-click on the Live Video pane and select Normal view.